SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 by the time each initializer has done its job.
 This process is known as :newTerm:`definite initialization`, and helps to ensure that your instances are always valid before they are used.
-Swift will warn you at compile-time if your class or structure does not pass the definite initialization test.
+Swift will report an error at compile-time if your class or structure does not pass the definite initialization test.

 .. _ClassesAndStructures_InitializerDelegation: